MosesEsan/mesan-laravel-jwt-authentication-api/README.md

-# Laravel 5.4 JWT Authentication with E-Mail Verification
+# Laravel 5.4 JWT Authentication API with E-Mail Verification
 A PHP Mobile Authentication API with E-mail verification, developed with Laravel 5.4 framework and JWT (JSON Web Tokens) Package.

 **This Branch** <br/>